Complementarity relations for design-structured POVMs in terms of generalized entropies of order $\alpha\in(0,2)$: Preliminaries

 In this section, we recall some facts about quantum designs.
 In $d$-dimensional Hilbert space $\hh$, we consider lines passing through the origin.
 These lines form a complex projective space \cite{scottjpa}.
 Up to a phase factor, each line is represented by a unit vector $|\phi\rangle\in\hh$.
 The set $\dn=\bigl\{|\phi_{k}\rangle:\,\langle\phi_{k}|\phi_{k}\rangle=1,\,k=1,\ldots,K\bigr\}$ is a quantum $t$-design, when for all real polynomials $\calp_{t}$ of degree at most $t$ it holds that

-Here, $\mu(\psi)$ denotes the unique unitarily-invariant probability measure on the corresponding complex projective space \cite{scottjpa}.
+Here, $\mu(\psi)$ denotes the unique unitarily invariant probability measure on the corresponding complex projective space \cite{scottjpa}.
 Obviously, each $t$-design is also a $s$-design with $s\leq{t}$.
 It was proved in \cite{seym1984} that $t$-designs in a path-connected topological space exist for all $t$ and $d$.
 On the other hand, there is no common strategy to generate designs in all required cases.
-Nevertheless, we known a lot of interesting examples used in applications \cite{hardin96}.
+Nevertheless, there exist many interesting examples used in applications \cite{hardin96}.
 Quantum designs are linked to the problem of building SIC-POVMs and tight rank-one informationally complete POVMs \cite{rbksc04,scottjpa}.

 The following properties of quantum designs will be used.
 Let $\psymt$ be the projector onto the symmetric subspace of $\hh^{\otimes{t}}$.
 The trace of $\psymt$ gives dimensionality of this symmetric subspace.
 It holds that \cite{scottjpa}